jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 }
 ```
 1. It prints a message to the console
-2. It's a correct program but it doesn't print anything
+2. It's a correct program but it doesn't print anything *CORRECT*
 3. It's an incorrect program

 > **1:** It doesn't print a message.
 To do that you can use fmt.Println function.